sebinsua/dotcom/posts/inverse-number-spiral.md

 const L10 = layer(10); // 4
 ```

-Once I had a layer $L$ number, I was able to use this to determine the range of values for that layer, as for a given layer $L$ the maximum value is $L^2$ and the minimum value is $(L-1)^2 + 1$ (if you add one to the maximum value of the previous layer you get the minimum of the layer that follows it).
+Once I had a layer number $L$, I was able to use this to determine the range of values for that layer, as for a given layer $L$ the maximum value is $L^2$ and the minimum value is $(L-1)^2 + 1$ (if you add one to the maximum value of the previous layer you get the minimum of the layer that follows it).

 ```typescript twoslash
 function layerRange(L: number) {